wbyoung/jsi/_posts/00-07-01-ember-mvc.md

 - Components
 - Views

 ## One Big Challenge

 Over the next week and a half, your challenge is to learn Ember.

 No one should work alone at this.

-Here are some things to consider:
+Before getting started, let's discuss a bit about the learning experiences we've been through so far:

 - Discuss methodologies that have worked well from the previous materials we've covered.
+- Discuss methodologies that have not worked well in learning new concepts.
+- When did you learn the fastest?
+- When did you learn the slowest?

+As you begin to tackle this large task, here are a few suggestions:

 - Create a roadmap, plan, and goals.
 - Ensure that everyone in your group is on the same page before moving on to the next step.